AhmadrezaNia/FDG-CM/README.md

 ## Paper Information

-The paper associated with this repository has been accepted by the *Journal of Manufacturing Systems (JMS)* and is currently under review.
-Once finalized, it will provide a comprehensive overview of the FDG_CM algorithm and its applications.
+The paper associated with this repository has been published in the *Journal of Manufacturing Systems (JMS)*.
+You can find paper here: https://authors.elsevier.com/c/1jy8R-MM8XUkt

 ## Repository Structure